mikebrady/nqptp/README.md

 # NQPTP – Not Quite PTP
-Briefly, `nqptp` monitors timing data from any [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) clocks – up to 32 – it sees on ports 319 and 320.
+`nqptp` is a daemon that monitors timing data from any [PTP](https://en.wikipedia.org/wiki/Precision_Time_Protocol) clocks – up to 32 – it sees on ports 319 and 320.
 It maintains records for each clock, identified by Clock ID and IP.

-A timing peer list can be sent to `nqptp` over port 9000.
+A _timing peer list_ can be sent to `nqptp` over port 9000.
 The list consists of the letter `T` followed by a space-separated list of the IP numbers of the timing peers.
 The list replaces any existing timing peer list.

 Information about the timing peer list's *master clock* is provided via a [POSIX shared memory](https://pubs.opengroup.org/onlinepubs/007908799/xsh/shm_open.html) interface at `/nqptp`.